Death Care

 Soil Transformation

 At the time of laying in, our staff places the body into a composting vessel surrounded by a mixture of wood chips, alfalfa, and straw carefully calibrated for each individual.
 Much like the moment when a body is interred into the earth during a burial, the laying in represents a moment of transition.
 The vessel is closed and the transformation into soil begins.
-The process, lasting eight to twelve weeks, will be tailored to your person and managed by the leading experts in human composting.
+The process will be tailored to your person and managed by the leading experts in human composting.

 Giving Back